 All individuals who apply to the Midwifery Program must first submit an application to UBC and meet the basic UBC entrance requirements as well as meet the minimum grade point average as defined by the UBC Calendar.
 The Midwifery program will not consider any applications from those who do not meet the UBC entrance requirements.

 Applicants with fewer than 24 transferable post-secondary credits will have their GPA determined using a combination of any post-secondary work, as well as their high school performance, and applicants will need to submit these transcripts for review by Admissions Services when applying.
-All applicants must have successfully completed high school to be granted entrance to the university.
-Below is the general admission requirements for all Canadian high school students applying to UBC’s Vancouver campus:
+Complete the recommended high school courses to be granted entrance to the university.
+Below is the general admission requirements for all BC high school students applying to UBC’s Vancouver campus:

 - English 11 plus a language 11

 - Mathematics 11